ProfMoo/home/infrastructure/README.md

 2. [x] Tearing out Flanel for Cilium.
 3. [] Fixing the structure of the `kubernetes` folder to make more sense in general.
 4. [] Change name of the git repo from `flux-system` to describe the git repo.

+## Notes

+1. I attempted for quite a while to avoid tedious manual declarations of IP addresses for each Kubernetes node.
+I found some level of success assining MAC addresses to the VMs, reading the DHCP-assigned Ipv4 addresses from the Unifi Router, then using that in the rest of the progress.
+But ultimately it was unsuccessful.
+The Unifi Router would begin to get confused with the introduction of virtual IPs, such as the Talos Virtual IP, and begin to return the Virtual IP when I needed the direct node IP.
+I had to scrap this idea unfortunately.
+Now we must assign each node an IP address in `main.tf` manually.